MarioDanteGetawJr/Senior-Capstone---Password-Manager/README.md

 # Welcome To Our Senior Capstone Project - Password Manager

-- Created by Mario Getaw, Jarett Wilson, and Joshua Moore.
+- Created by Mario Getaw, Jarrett Wilson, and Joshua Moore.
-- The goal for this project was to combine Computer Science and Cybersecurity principles to create something that anyone can use - and we chose to create a password manager in python
+- The goal for this project was to combine Computer Science and Cybersecurity principles to create something that anyone can use - and we chose to create a password manager in Python